LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 export {update_player_counter}
 ```

-Then the function `update_player_counter` has to be called elsewhere every time a new player spawns or dies...
+The function `update_player_counter` had to be called elsewhere every time a new player spawned or died.
-Throughout the code base there are three occurrences of this function being called.
+Throughout the code base there were three incentations of this function.
+Two in the `player registry`.

 `player_registry.js`
 ```javascript
 import {update_player_counter} from '../../ui/update_player_counter'